twahyono/starter-rest-flask-sqlite/README.md

-# Starter Application
+# Starter Project

-This is a simple starter application.
+This is a simple starter project for rest api application using flask and sqlite tech stack.

 Copyright (c) 2018 The Python Packaging Authority